Nelsonsprague/liri-node-app/README.md

 # liri-node-appCreate and use a standard GitHub repository.
 As this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
 This time you'll need to include screenshots, a GIF, and/or a video showing us that you have the app working with no bugs.
 You can include these screenshots/GIFs or a link to a video in a README.md file.

-In order to meet the Employer Competitive standards and be ready to show your application to employers, the README.md file should meet the following criteria:

 Clearly state the problem the app is trying to solve (i.e. what is it doing and why) Give a high-level overview of how the app is organized Give start-to-finish instructions on how to run the app